Sltn29/hello-world/readme.txt

 Hi,

-this is a help file for git-it Exercise 2
+this is a help file for git-it Exercise 3.
+Und jetzt auch noch ein paar Ergänzungen.
+Teste git diff